DinoChiesa/se-partner-bootcamp/loadgen/README.md

           128, 161, 192, 141, 167, 195, 146, 133
         ],

-3. Copy this segment, and paste it into model.json, just after "initialContext", and just before "sequences"
+3. Copy this segment, and paste it into **model.json**, just after "initialContext", and just before "sequences"

 4. Save the apiproxy.
 Edge will automatically re-deploy it.

 5. This configuration tells runload to vary the rate of calls made per hour, according to the numbers you provided.
 The first number provides the rate of calls for the hour between midnight and 1am.
 The second for 1am-2am, and so on.
 In this way the number of calls varies over the course of a day.  runload also applies a [Gaussian function](https://en.wikipedia.org/wiki/Gaussian_function), so that the number of calls it actually makes varies randomly around that specified number.
 This meakes the transaction volume more random-looking.

 6. To verify that your change has worked, return to the Trace tab for the oauth proxy.
 A Trace session may be still running; if not, start a new one.
 You should again see transactions flowing.
-Once again you may have to wait 30 seconds or so.
-It will be difficult to tell, but trust me, they're arriving at a different rate now.
+Here you may have to wait 30 seconds or so.
+It will be difficult to tell, but trust me, the transactions are arriving at a different rate now.

 ### Phase 4: addition of variation by day of week.

-1. Back in the API Proxy Editor for runload-1, select the "model-2.json" file.
+1. Back in the API Proxy Editor for runload-1, select the **model-2.json** file.

 2. You should now see a segment like this: